 Saul Hewish was a founder member and former Director of Geese Theatre Company (UK) between 1987 and 1994.
 Geese UK was established as a franchise of the highly successful Geese Theatre USA with a remit to develop performances, workshops and residencies for prisoners and ex-offenders.
 Saul was instrumental in the development of a number of long-term partnerships with the Probation Service in which drama was used as the key methodology for challenging and dealing with offending behaviour.
 In 1994 he left the UK for America where he spent a couple of years working exclusively with Geese USA and its founder and director, John Bergman, MA, RDT/MT.

 In 2005, Saul and Chris were recipients of a Butler Trust Certificate Award.
-The Butler Trust is a national charity which identifies and celebrates the achievements of people who work in the UK Correctional Services who have shown exceptional skill or initiative in their work with offenders.
+The Butler Trust is a national charity which identifies and celebrates the achievements of people who work in the UK criminal justice system who have shown exceptional skill or initiative in their work with offenders.

-Rideout has a pool of freelance practitioners with whom they work on an 'as needs' basis.
-These include:
+Rideout's work has always been supported by a highly talented pool of experienced freelance practitioners with whom they work on an 'as needs' basis.
+These currently include:

 - Fateha Begum (drama facilitator)